counterpoint-studio/artgift/README.md

 ## Administration Guide

 Once everything up and running, localized, and customised, the administration of the system mainly happens through the Admin UI.

+This guide describes the major functional areas of the admin.
+For guidance on how to structure your Art Gifts events, you will some some valuable information in [the production notes from Helsinki Fest](https://github.com/counterpoint-studio/artgift/wiki/Event-Production-Notes-Helsinki-Fest-2020).

 The admin is divided into a handful of functional areas:

 ### Store State Management